michaelruppe/FSAE/Precharge/README.md

 <p>A 390Ohm resistor precharges the tractive system in less than four seconds, experiencing a brief, intense overloading.
 Overloads of this nature are acceptable for the selected family of power resistors and allow cheaper, smaller, low-power resistors to be specified.
 </p>
 </div>

+Once the appropriate resistor has been selected, follow the [Simulate Precharge](#Simulate-Precharge) steps to identify any software parameters that require modification.

 ## Recommendations & ToDo